 The Outstanding Reference Sources Committee was established in 1958 to recommend the most outstanding reference publications for small and medium-sized libraries.
 An annotated list of these outstanding reference works is published annually in the May issue of American Libraries.
 The list is also included in Reference & User Services Quarterly and published on the RUSA Web site.

-Literature of War, edited by Thomas Riggs, St. James Press/Gale Cengage
+The Literature of Propaganda, Thomas Riggs, editor.
+St. James Press/Gale Cengage publishers

 Music in American Life: An Encyclopedia of the Songs, Styles, Stars, and Stories That Shaped Our Culture.
 Jacqueline Edmondson, Editor.
 Greenwood, publisher.

 Encyclopedia of the U.S. Presidency: A Historical Reference.
 Nancy Beck Young, editor.
 Facts on File, publisher

 A History of Jewish-Muslim Relations from the Origins to the Present Day.
 Abdelwahab Meddeb and Benjamin Stora, editors.
 Princeton University Press, publisher

 Frogs of the United States and Canada, C. Kenneth Dodd Jr. author.
 Johns Hopkins University Press, publisher.

 Encyclopedia of the Mind, Harold Pashler, editor.
 Sage Reference, publisher.

 Almanac of American Military History.
 Spencer C Tucker, editor.
 ABC-CLIO, publisher.

 The Encyclopedia of Caribbean Religions.
 Patrick Taylor and Frederick I. Case, editors.
 University of Illinois Press, publisher.